 scroll down for more

-As an interim measure the link below is the official presentation from England Golf, using exactly the same slides and videos that we had planned to use.
+The link below is the official presentation from England Golf on the World Handicap System.
 It lasts for 45 minutes and goes into a lot of detail, probably more than the club member requires, but we recommend that you view it and note any queries you may have.

 Your handicap index will be calculated based on your best 8 scores out of your last 20 rounds (over the last 2 years).
-There is a different calculation for those who do not have 20 rounds recorded, but we do recommend that those falling into this category, if possible, get a few supplementary scores submitted prior to October 5th.
+There is a different calculation for those who do not have 20 rounds recorded.

 Grab a coffee & settle down to the link below

 MGC Course Handicap Table Click Here

 How to Register and Submit General Play/ Casual Scores